lrq3000/mri_protocol/README.md

 Technically, all sequences of our protocol stem from base sequences provided by Siemens and modified to fit our needs.
 This was necessary as we do not have access to the full parametrization of the machine, which is only allowed to trained specialists.
 For instance, the FLAWS sequence can be recreated by modifying the parameters of the base MP2RAGE sequence.

 As such, all sequences should be reproducible on any machine since we modified only "standard" parameters such as inversion time, bandwidth, flip angle, etc. and not any experimental parameter or developer console commands that would be accessible only to trained specialists.

-For multiband, the various names used by the different MRI brands can be found on [mriquestions](http://mriquestions.com/simultaneous-slices.html).

 ### How can I implement T1 FLAWS from the printout?